Center For Children

 Michael D. Powers, Psy.
 D.

-Dr. Michael Powers is a pediatric psychologist and the Director of The Center for Children with Special Needs in Glastonbury, Connecticut.
-He specializes in the diagnosis, evaluation, and treatment of individuals with autism and related developmental disabilities.
+Dr. Michael D. Powers is the Director of The Center for Children with Special Needs in Glastonbury, Connecticut and Assistant Clinical Professor of Psychology at the Yale Child Study Center, Yale University School of Medicine.
+Dr. Powers specializes in the diagnosis, assessment, and treatment of individuals with autism and related neurodevelopmental disorders and has published and presented extensively on these topics.

 James W. Loomis, Ph.D.

-Dr. Loomis is a child and family psychologist and the Director of Outpatient Services at the Center for Children with Special Needs.
+Dr. Loomis is a child and family psychologist and the Director of Adult Services at the Center for Children with Special Needs.
 He specializes in autism spectrum disorders, developmental disabilities, and pediatric illness.

-He received his PhD in clinical psychology from the University of Michigan.
-He completed a fellowship at the Deveroux Foundation and postdoctoral training at the Kantor Family Institute.
-Dr. Loomis provides psychological evaluations and school based consultation as well as facilitating social skills training groups.
-He is a licensed psychologist in the State of Connecticut.
-His professional interests include the development of social skills, adaptation to pediatric illness, and school based programs for children and adolescents.
+He received his PhD in clinical psychology from the University of Michigan before completing a fellowship at the Deveroux Foundation and postdoctoral training at the Kantor Family Institute.
+Dr. Loomis provides psychological evaluations, behavioral treatment, counseling, school based consultation, and social skills training groups.
+He also consults to programs for adults with autism spectrum disorders.
+He is a licensed psychologist in the State of Connecticut and on the clinical faculty at the Yale Child Study Center.
+He is the author of Staying in the Game: Providing Social Opportunities for Children and Adolescents with Autism Spectrum Disorders and Other Developmental Disabilities and won the 2013 SCSU Center for Excellence/ASRC Community Provider Award.

 Mark J. Palmieri, Psy.D., BCBA-D

-Dr. Mark Palmieri is a licensed psychologist and Director of School Based Consultation Services.
-He provides psycholgical evaluations, co-directs the Feeding Clinic and the Behavioral Sleep Clinic, and oversees school consultation services to establish educational programs for individuals with Autism Spectrum Disorders.
+Dr. Mark Palmieri is a licensed psychologist, Board Certified Behavior Analyst, and the Director of School Based Consultation Services.
+He provides psychological evaluations, co-directs the Feeding Clinic and the Behavioral Sleep Clinic, and oversees school consultation services to lead capacity development initiatives which establish sustainable educational programs for individuals with Autism Spectrum Disorder and other complex neurodevelopmental disabilities.
+He is also an Assistant Clinical Professor of Psychology at the Yale Child Study Center, Yale University School of Medicine.

 He received his doctoral degree from the Graduate School of Applied and Professional Psychology at Rutgers University.
-Before joining the Center, Dr. Palmieri completed his predoctoral rotations with the May Institute where he provided school consultation services and behavioral treatments for individuals with Autism and other developmental disabilities as well as for individuals with traumatic brain injuries.
-He has facilitated school-wide positive behavior support teams in schools across New Jersey as part of a state initiative sponsored through the New Jersey Department of Education in collaboration with the Elizabeth M. Boggs Center on Developmental Disabilities at the University of Medicine and Dentistry of New Jersey Robert Wood Johnson Medical School.
+Before joining the Center, Dr. Palmieri completed his predoctoral rotations at the May Institute where he provided school consultation services and behavioral treatments for individuals with Autism and other developmental disabilities as well as for individuals with traumatic brain injuries.
+He also facilitated school-wide positive behavior support programming in schools across New Jersey as part of a state initiative sponsored through the New Jersey Department of Education in collaboration with the Elizabeth M. Boggs Center on Developmental Disabilities.

 Kristen S. D'Eramo, Ph.D.